-Primary school places - how to appeal
+Secondary school places - how to appeal

 First, read the letter from your local authority very closely.

-It will provide instructions about how to proceed if you do not wish to accept the school on offer.
+It will provide instructions on how to proceed, if you do not wish to accept the school on offer.

 But before acting in haste, and rejecting a school out of hand, remember that you do not have a right to choose a particular school for your child.